huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Paris, France
 - [ ] Mumbai, India

-#### When you’re by someone’s side no matter what, you’re said to be with them through:
+#### When you're by someone's side no matter what, you're said to be with them through:

 - [ ] Fric and Frac
 - [x] Thick and Thin